-I’m excited that to be joining the ladies that do the monthly amazing Thrift Store Decor Upcycle Challenge!
+I’m excited to be joining the ladies that do the monthly unique Thrift Store Decor Upcycle Challenge!
 Each month, we’ll be coming together and bringing you tons of thrifty upcycle ideas to get those wheels spinning.
 This month I decided to give my vintage bread box (one of my favorite thrifty finds) a little chalk paint makeover.

 If you love this vintage bread box makeover, you should check out these other thrift store upcycle projects:

 - Add A Vintage Medicine Cabinet for Farmhouse Bathroom Charm